whitebearhands/hierarch_public/README.md

 # Hierarch — Architecture Overview

-> **Hierarch** is a generative AI agent orchestration platform that transforms natural language requirements into fully autonomous, multi-agent workflows — no code required.
+> **Hierarch** is an AI automation platform that turns plain-language descriptions into fully autonomous, multi-agent workflows — no code required.

 > ⚠️ **Active development.** Server and client application are maintained in private repositories.
 > The same technology is currently **under patent examination**.